Starlink-Project/Satellite-vs-Cellular/Figure11/README.md

-# Throughput over different area types.
+# Throughput Progression over time in MPTCP Experiments

 This folder contains the dataset and plotting scripts for throughput progression over time for single-path TCP and MPTCP iPerf download (Figure 11 in the paper).
 It consists of two subfigures, AT&T and Mobility, Verizon and Mobility.

 ## Folder Structure

 The dataset contain several data files.
 We provide descriptions for each file below.